Turbulent route to two-dimensional soft crystals

 The effect of such inter-particle interactions is striking.
-In Fig.~\ref{traj} we show representative snapshots of particle positions, superimposed on the background vorticity field, for both interacting (red) and non-interacting $V(r_{ij}) = 0$ (blue) particles.
-In the absence of inertia ($St = 0$), unsurprisingly, the difference between the two \textit{ensembles} is minute (see panel (a) on Fig.~\ref{traj}).
-However, for finite values of $St$ (panels (b) and (c)), the particle distributions are strongly influenced by their interactions.
-In particular, the nature of small-scale clustering is significantly altered and, especially for $St > 1$ (panel~(c)), interacting particles appear to be more homogeneously distributed than the ones which are non-interacting.
+In Fig.~\ref{traj} we show representative snapshots of particle positions, superimposed on the background vorticity field, for both interacting (red) and non-interacting $V(r_{ij}) = 0$ (black) particles.
+In the absence of inertia ($St = 0$), unsurprisingly, the difference between the two \textit{ensembles} is minute.
+However, for finite values of $St$ (panels (a) and (b)), the particle distributions are strongly influenced by their interactions.
+In particular, the nature of small-scale clustering is significantly altered and, especially for $St > 1$ (panel~(b)), interacting particles appear to be more homogeneously distributed than the ones which are non-interacting.